 Aerobic exercise and how to gradually re-introduce activity

-Out of courtesy to your therapist, and other clients who may be awaiting for an appointment, please inform us of cancellations as soon as possible.
+Out of courtesy to your therapist, and other clients who may be waiting for an appointment, please inform us of cancellations as soon as possible.

-Cancellations Charges: Short notice cancellations with in 24 hours of your appointment or reschedules will incur a late cancellation fee of 60%.
+Cancellations Charges: Short notice cancellations within 48 hours of your appointment or reschedules will incur a late cancellation fee of 60%.